rubensworks/article-ldtraversal-security-short/content/vulnerabilities.md

 **Mitigation: limit link path length**

+<span class="comment" data-author="RV">Note also that HTTP libraries typically limit the number of redirects (the protocol case above)</span>

 An alternative approach that would mitigate this third form –and also the first two forms at a reduced level of efficiency–, is to **place a limit on the link path length from a given seed document**.
 For example, querying from page 0 in the Linked Open Number project with a link path limit of 100 would cause the query engine not to go past page 100.